-About 52% of students receive scholarships and grants from the University, and about 62% receive financial aid of some form, including need-based scholarships, loans, work-study, and a limited number of merit scholarships, including Arts Merit Scholarships, Presidential Fellowships, and Dean’s Scholarships.
-The average total financial aid package in the fall of 2016 for first-year students with financial need was about $35,500.
-The average student loan debt upon graduation is about $22,600.
+About 52% of students receive scholarships and grants from the University, and about 60% receive financial aid of some form, including need-based grants, loans, work-study, and a limited number of merit scholarships.
+The average total financial aid package in the fall of 2017 for first-year students with financial need was about $37,500.
+For the Class of 2017, the average student loan debt upon graduation for those who borrowed was $22,600.

 College of Arts and Sciences